diginatu/nagome/DOCUMENT.markdown

  + type
  + content

-An message sent from plugin resend to other plugins which is domain plugin or depend on it.
+An message sent from a plugin resend to other plugins which is domain plugin itself or depend on it.

 ### Example in JSON